Who gets the dog?

 While many of us think of our pets as ‘fur babies,’ in Australia, pets are legally considered property and are not treated the same way as children during a separation.
 When it comes to dividing assets, pets are included in the property settlement, and the key question often becomes, ‘Who owns the pets?’

-• Who purchased the pet?
+• Who has possession of the pet

 Include your pets in your BFA